turingschool/career-development-curriculum/module_four/pd_kickoff.md

  * What is one action step you will take in the next week to help you realize your goals?
  * How will you hold each other accountable in this group?

+ Start a Slack channel for your group and post your action steps in it.

  **Whole Group Share-Out:**
  At least one person from each group will share out an action step that they are taking or how the group will hold each other accountable